billyabante/Robotics2_FK-IK_Group15_Cartesian_2024/README.md

 ## IV.
 Kinematic Diagram and D-H Frame assignment of (assigned mechanical manipulator) description and computation.

-Kinematics Diagram - diagram that shows how the links and joints are connected together when all of the joint variables have a valu6 of 0.
+**Kinematics Diagram** is a diagram that shows how the links and joints are connected together when all of the joint variables have a valu6 of 0.

-In a Cartesian Manipulator,there are 3 joint variables which is PPP or prismatic, prismatic,prismatic as shown on the image.
+In a **Cartesian Manipulator**,there are 3 joint variables which is **PPP** or prismatic, prismatic,prismatic as shown on the image.

 <p align="center">
   <img width="460" height="auto"